 Avoid Zoom fatigue with Conceptboard

 We know that technology has been our saving grace during the pandemic.
-So while Zoom is, and will remain an indispensable tool in the workplace, moving some meetings away from video and onto a collaboratve whiteboard space may just be the breath of fresh air your team needs right now.
-Discover about more ways to use a virtual whiteboard you in your remote or hyrbid office in these articles:
+So while Zoom is, and will remain, an indispensable tool in the workplace, moving some meetings away from video and onto a collaborative whiteboard space may just be the breath of fresh air your team needs right now.
+Discover about more ways to use a virtual whiteboard you in your remote or hybrid office in these articles:

 - The five essentials to running great hybrid meetings